 For years Joe hosted weekly music gatherings in his living room which were attended by many locals, as well as musicians traveling through who had heard of Joe and were eager to meet him and hear his music.
 Cherry pie and vanilla ice cream always marked the end of the evening’s festivities, and Joe made sure that everyone signed his guestbook before leaving.
 Visitors included well-known old-time fiddlers such as Alan Jabbour, Bruce Molsky and Bruce Greene.

 Grey made many audio recordings of music and conversation in Joe’s living room in Bloomington.
 He cataloged these recordings, as well as ones others had made (about 50 hours of audio in all), and donated them to the Indiana University Archives of Traditional Music.
 The collection also includes photos, video and many documents.
-It represents one of the most important offerings of local traditional music in the Archives’ holdings.
+It represents one of the most important offerings of traditional music from southern Indiana in the Archives’ holdings.

 Here is Grey’s transcription of “Old Tom Kittypuss,” showing Joe’s bowings and unusual fingerings.
 This is a version of “Miss McLeod’s Reel,” which was popular in Ireland as early as 1779.
-It was first published in Scotland in 1809, in Nathaniel Gow’s Fifth Collection of Strathspey Reelsand identified by him as a reel from the Isle of Skye.
+It was first published in Scotland in 1809, in Nathaniel Gow’s Fifth Collection of Strathspey Reels, and identified by him as a reel from the Isle of Skye.
 The tune is widespread among American old-time musicians and is know by many titles, including “Hop High Ladies,” “Did You Ever See the Devil, Uncle Joe,” and “Cake’s All Dough.”

 Grey Larsen and Cindy Kallet have recorded several of the tunes they learned from Joe: